 Tips for Star Photography at Brimham Rocks

-Discover the night sky at Brimham Rocks through your lense with the help of our our Ranger Supervisor, Andrew Warn.
+Discover the night sky at Brimham Rocks through your lens with the help of photographer Andrew Warn.

 You will need:

 - Remote control - helps from knocking the camera when pressing the shutter button.

 - Clothing - you are going to be out for quite a while, extra clothing might be necessary as the night draws in.

 - Food and drink – it is always nice to have a snack and a thermos of hot tea

 - Set your camera to “M” for manual so you can change your settings as needed

 - Have your camera use its widest lens.
 An example: if the widest lens you have with your DSLR is an 18-55mm f3.5/5.6 then set it to 18mm.
 Basically the wider the lens the longer your exposures can be (if needed) while allowing stars to remain as dots and not as trails.
 Also a wide perspective can help give the scene a more dramatic look.

 - Set your aperture to its fastest (its lowest number).
 In the case of the lens above this would be F3.5.
 The lower the number the more light you let into your camera and generally when you are in a dark location this will help quite a bit.